 As their time is limited, students tend to focus on jobs that bring excitement or unusual experiences on a daily basis.
-Working in summer resorts is a popular option as demand for staff peaks in late spring/early summer, and volunteering abroad is a perennial favourite.
+Working in summer resorts is a popular option as demand for staff peaks in late spring/early summer, and volunteering abroad is a perennial favorite.

 However, a small industry has sprung up to send students abroad to work at summer camps, particularly in the US.
 Freshers’ fairs across the country have stalls manned by BUNAC and CCUSA representatives, securing the next year’s crop of young people to spend 10 to 12 weeks looking after children at residential camps.

-Unlike the general camp counsellor role, where the adult is responsible for a certain group of children and spends all their time with the same kids, Alex was an IT specialist as well and supervised the computer equipment for all campers to use.
+Unlike the general camp counselor role, where the adult is responsible for a certain group of children and spends all their time with the same kids, Alex was an IT specialist as well and supervised the computer equipment for all campers to use.

 Alex did not deliberately pick a weight loss camp, but applied to Camp America late in the scheme and had to take the first job offer he received, which was in late April, and began working in June.